Mario-Florio/json-database/README.md

 # JSON Database

-A lightweight JSON file–based database wrapper providing a simple ORM-like interface for Node.js projects.
+A lightweight JSON file–based database wrapper providing a simple ODM-like interface for Node.js projects.

 **This library is intended for local hobby projects, prototyping, or educational purposes to mock simple Mongoose/MongoDB-like methods.
 It is not designed for production use or serious data handling.**

 ## Overview

 This project exposes a `Model` class which acts as an API for CRUD operations on a JSON file.
-The low-level file operations are handled by the `DB` class internally; users interact only with the `Model` class and its subclasses.
+The low-level file operations are handled by the `DB` class internally; users interact only with the `Model` class through its subclasses (which allow for customization of properties).

 ## Features